FEBRUARY 26, 2018 – UPDATE

 Step 4: UNOFFICIAL TRANSCRIPTS

 Applicants MUST submit an unofficial transcript from EACH college attended where required prerequisite coursework was completed (other than Bellevue College) within the online application.
 Applicants are not required to submit unofficial transcripts for prerequisite coursework completed at Bellevue College.
 Each required prerequisite completed outside of Bellevue College MUST be verified by submission of the appropriate unofficial transcripts.
+Prerequisite courses not verifiable by attached unofficial transcripts will not count toward the required prerequisites.

 While not required at the time of application, official copies of all transcripts must be submitted to Bellevue College Student Services OR the Diagnostic Ultrasound department when/if requested by the program.